 What is sickle cell disease?

 Sickle cell disease is a rare genetic disorder that affects red blood cells.
 Normal red blood cells have a flexible disk-like shape that allows them to move easily through the smallest blood vessels.
 In sickle cell disease, the red blood cells assume a sickle-shaped appearance, and clump or aggregate.
 The aggregates are unable to flow through small blood vessels, preventing oxygen from reaching tissues.
 These aggregates cause inflammation and episodes of pain called vaso-occlusive pain crises.

 Adakveo contains a monoclonal antibody, a molecule made in the laboratory to bind P-selectin, a protein that is found on the surface of endothelial cells (the cells that line the inner walls of blood vessels) and in platelets (blood cells that are involved in clotting).

 P-selectin normally works to control the flow of white blood cells through blood vessels and how they adhere to blood vessel walls during periods of inflammation and tissue repair, such as after an injury.
 In sickle cell disease, P-selectin contributes to the adhesion of sickle red blood cells (cells with an abnormal crescent shape) to blood vessels, preventing blood flow through smaller vessels.
 This causes inflammation and vaso-occlusive pain crises.

 By blocking or inhibiting P-selectin, Adakveo prevents this adhesion molecule from starting the process that leads to blood vessel occlusion, inflammation, and pain, and helps to maintain normal blood flow.

-After two initial doses given two weeks apart in the first month, the treatment must be administered once a week at 5 mg per kg of body weight by infusion into the bloodstream once per month.
+After two initial doses given two weeks apart in the first month, the treatment must then be administered once per month at 5 mg per kg of body weight by infusion into the bloodstream.